 Undoing the harm of negative learned behaviors and changing thought patterns can help individuals overcome a mental illness or other struggles in their lives.
-Yet, many people don’t realize that specific thought patterns affect how they feel about themselves and the behaviors that they exhibit that don’t benefit them.
-CBT works to address these subconscious thoughts and change them into more positive ones.
+Yet, many people don’t realize that specific thought patterns affect how they feel about themselves and their behaviors that don’t benefit them.
+CBT addresses these subconscious thoughts and changes them into more positive ones.

 What is the History of Cognitive-Behavioral Therapy?

 Addiction is a complex health condition.
 Because of this, medical professionals from decades ago didn’t understand how thoughts could transform into behaviors later on.
-For many years psychologists and behavioral therapists just relied on the work of Sigmund Freud to help their patients overcome mental illness.
+For many years psychologists and behavioral therapists relied on the work of Sigmund Freud to help their patients overcome mental illness.
 The modern roots of CBT stem from Aaron Beck, a Pennsylvania psychiatrist regarded as the father of cognitive therapy.

 Thus, Dr. Beck developed a theory that would change therapy forever.
 He grouped these “automatic” thoughts into three categories:

 After this observation, Dr. Beck found that he could help depressed patients by helping them identify their subconscious, negative thoughts.
-Through this process, Dr. Beck was able to show his depressed patients that their automatic, negative thoughts were untrue.
+Through this process, Dr. Beck showed his depressed patients that their automatic, negative thoughts were untrue.
 As the patients began to think more realistically and, in turn, positively, they were able to stop the vicious cycle of automatically thinking negative thoughts and lead more normal lives.

 Since Dr. Beck created cognitive behavioral therapy, CBT has evolved and adapted.
 Over 2,000 studies have analyzed the efficacy of CBT and shown how, with CBT, patients can become their own therapists by the end of treatment.
 CBT has been around for about 60 years and helps thousands of individuals take back their lives.